WWM-EMRAN/DIHC_FeatureManager/README.md

 -----------
 - data : np.array <list like 1D array>

-    The data for which the features will be extracted
+    The signal data in 1D numpy array for which the features will be extracted

 ###### Optional
 ---------